maptiler/maptiler-sdk-js/readme.md

 In order to increase performance while reducing unnecessary elevation data fetching, the elevation tiles are cached.
 This is particularly important for the LineString and MultiLineString lookups because GeoJSON data are likely to come from a recorded or planned route, where position points are very close to one another.

 ## 🧮 Math
-Some operations can be fairly repetitive: WGS84 to Mercator, WGS84 to *zxy* tile index, distance between two points with Haversine formula, etc. As a result, we have decided to expose a `math` package providing the most recurent feature, so that, just like us at MapTiler, you no longer need to copy-paste the same function from your previous project!
+Some operations can be fairly repetitive: WGS84 to Mercator, WGS84 to *zxy* tile index, the distance between two points with the Haversine formula, etc. As a result, we have decided to expose a `math` package providing the most recurrent feature, so that, just like us at MapTiler, you no longer need to copy-paste the same function from your previous project!

-The `math` package differs from the others in the sense that it does not call the MapTiler Cloud API, instead it operates fully on the machine it's running on.
+The `math` package differs from the others in the sense that it does not call the MapTiler Cloud API, instead, it operates fully on the machine it's running on.

 Here are some examples: